gpaddis/logbook/README.md

 * run `composer install`
 * run `php artisan key:generate`
 * run `php artisan migrate`
+* run `php artisan db:seed`

 To start the app and test it, run `php artisan serve` and open the link in your browser.
+As a first move, you will have to register an **admin account**: go to `/register-admin` and fill the form.
+Enjoy!